 Upper Valley Senior Center Programs & EventsMonday-Friday, 8am-4pm (closed when the weather is bad)

 Serving the communities of Lebanon, West Lebanon, Hanover, Plainfield, Enfield, Etna and Lyme.
 The Upper Valley Senior Center is available for rent, with a large kitchen space, parking and handicap accessible.
 Great for family events and as a large meeting space.
 Contact Jill Vahey at the Center.

-Tuesdays, 1pm - Line Dancing
+Tuesdays, 1pm - Line Dancing, with Jamie

 Thursdays, 9am OR 1pm - Senior Art Class